Filipsys/macreact/README.md

 - [ ] Add context menus to top taskbar tabs.
 - [ ] Fix dynamically added tailwind classes.
 - [ ] Create a battery widget using the battery API.
+- [x] Make only one context menu open on the screen.
+(Currently only works by clicking off, on the element it was instanciated on)

 ### Low priority